callum-marshall/makers-CV/README.md

 ## Background

+An ex Meat Trader come Makers Academy graduate, disillusioned with the meat industry (and what it's doing to the planet).
+Having worked my way up from a shop assistant, to an assistant foreman, to being second in command at a small business, I dipped my toes into tech with a few short courses before deciding to take the leap into software development; combining my passion for problem solving with a desire to do something better.
+I'm looking for a role at which I can apply my existing skillset and build upon it, continuing to learn, working as part of a team delivering interesting projects; collaborating with likeminded peoplein a positive, supportive environment

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
+=A sentence about who and what you are.
+=Then a sentence about what you've achieved.
+=And then a sentence about what you're looking for:
+=what you would ideally be doing,
+=with whom
+=and in what environment.

 ## Projects